| | | | | | | | | | |

 Tips to Make the BEST Spicy Flower Batata Curry

 • Don’t skip blanching the vegetables!
 We don’t get insects in our cauliflower in the U.K., but blanching your vegetables in salted water is a great way to draw out any unwanted creepy crawlies.
-That’s not the only reason, though — you’ll get a better final texture if you blanch the vegetables first, plus a lovely flavor from the turmeric.
+That’s not the only reason, though — you’ll get a better final texture if you blanch the vegetables first, plus a lovely flavour from the turmeric.

 • Cut the potatoes smaller.
 Compared to potatoes, cauliflower takes less time to cook.
 To ensure even cooking, I cut the potatoes smaller than the cauliflower florets, as they’re added to the dish simultaneously.